woodpeng/funblocks-docs/docs/thinking-toolkit/classic-mental-models/TRIZ-Theory.md

 **5. Where can I find more resources to learn about TRIZ?**

 Numerous resources are available online and in print.
-Websites like TRIZ Journal ([www.triz-journal.com](www.triz-journal.com)) offer articles, tools, and community forums.
 Books like "And Suddenly the Inventor Appeared" by Genrich Altshuller (in translation) and "Systematic Innovation: An Introduction to TRIZ" by Darrell Mann are excellent starting points.
 TRIZ training workshops and courses are also offered by various organizations globally.

 ---